WizardRulez/Mp3-Mp4-Player-Source_Code/html/README.md

 Then do then same copy button same amount of time you have .mp4 htmls then change their directory to the name of the .mp4 htmls and change their name to the songs names
 REMEBER CHANGE THE CORDANETS EACH BUTTON the reason it because they will over lap and wont work properly

- Then go back all the way back to https://github.com/WizardRulez/Mp3-Mp4-Player-Source_Code
+ Then go back all the way back to the begining